Kavinjsir/turbo-happiness/reading-list/druid-architect-overview.md

 Each segment has a lifecycle that involves the following three major areas:

 1. `Metadata store`: Segment metadata (a small JSON payload generally no more than a few KB) is stored in the metadata store once a segment is done being constructed.
-   The act of inserting a record for a segment into the metadata store is called publishing.
+   The act of inserting a record for a segment into the metadata store is called **publishing**.
    These metadata records have a boolean flag named used, which controls whether the segment is intended to be queryable or not.
    Segments created by realtime tasks will be available before they are published, since they are only published when the segment is complete and will not accept any additional rows of data.
 2. `Deep storage`: Segment data files are pushed to deep storage once a segment is done being constructed.